 When parents teach their kids it often impedes their willingness to give it a try because hanging onto dad’s legs seems more appealing than trying to stay on top of two slippery skis that are pointing down a hill.
 Their new instructor on the other hand?
 They may just choose the hill.
 They’ll often be so intrigued by this new world that they forget their separation anxiety or nerves all together.
 Therefore, I can’t emphasize enough the advantage of parents keeping their distance during lessons; by all means watch and savor every moment – but do so from a sneaky distance.

 Once they’ve enjoyed some lessons and got the general gist, feel free to practice with them.
 Having lessons full time will likely exhaust your little one, chomp into precious family time and is not really necessary – especially at very young ages.
 Speak with their instructor after lessons and find out specific ways you can practice with you kids.
 It may be constant Snowplough demonstrations or games to encourage turning, but putting mileage on what they learn in lessons is something you can do together and will allow for a quicker progression during their next lesson.
+Time is never wasted skiing with children!

 The most important thing is for them to enjoy the experience and create positive memories.
 Take a deep breath, be patient and enjoy watching them discover, learn and improve.